 Synopsis of plan for rest of this chapter: Aspie Mouse gets his mask swiped and played with (then HE gets played with!) on Monkey Island.
 He tries each of the four “feline” buildings, first finding large cats (leopards, tigers and lions); then bobcats, then foxes, and finally smaller house-cat-like cats; he has his mask ripped off his face and is mask-less thereafter.
-He tries to find his sister, but gets lost & encounters (at least some of) the following (depending on how long chapter is getting): snakes (where he “rescues” other mice from being used as snake food from two zookeepers); camels, giraffes, elephants; birds of prey & coyotes/ wolves.
-He finally finds E-flat (his sister), and together they finish their visit with other land rodents that they can talk with (as he did with bats) — even helping Guinea Pigs get coveted treats that grow naturally out of reach (dandelion greens & clover).
-Just as they’re about to split to go to their respective houses, E-flat mentions a rumor that AM’s former family is looking for him, which leaves him confused (Helps make folks eager to read the sequel, as well as wrapping up — at least in theory — some unresolved threads!).
+He tries to find his sister, but gets lost & encounters: snakes (where he “rescues” other mice from being used as snake food from two zookeepers); camels, giraffes, elephants; birds of prey & coyotes/ wolves.
+He finally finds E-flat (his sister), and together they finish their visit with other land rodents that they can talk with (as he did with bats) — even helping Guinea pigs get coveted treats that grow naturally out of reach (dandelion greens & clover).
+Just as AM & his sister are about to split to go to their respective houses, E-flat mentions rumors that AM’s former family is looking for him — along with other news — which leaves him confused.
+Besides making readers look forward to reading the sequel, this ending of the graphic novel helps wrap up unresolved threads from earlier chapters.

 Chapter I Notes: